thoamswilliams/diffractsim-5CL/README.md

 To run inverse design, first run generate_LRDS.py, and then run DIA_inverse.py.

-The images used in our experiments and the final report can be found on report_images.py.
+The images used in our experiments and the final report can be found in the report_images folder.